MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/coda-bank-statements.md

 ---
-    title: CODA Bank Statements
+    title: Belgian CODA Bank Statements [BE]
-    description: The Coded Statement of Account (CODA) is a national banking standard, designed by the Belgian Banker's Association, which allows you to automatically process electronic bank statements.
+    description: The Coded Statement of Account is a national banking standard, designed by the Belgian Banker's Association to automatically process electronic bank statements.

     services: project-madeira
     documentationcenter: ''